Local derivative estimates for the heat equation coupled to the Ricci flow: Perelman's W-entropy on noncompact manifolds

 where $x_0$ is a fixed point in $M$, $\gamma$ and $\delta$ are positive constants independent of $y$, and $\delta$ is also independent of $x_0$.
 Now from the formula

-we can easily show that $u(\cdot,t)$ also has quadratic exponential decay for any $t\in [0,T)$ as $u(\cdot,T)$ does; compare Step 1 in the proof of Corollary 4.1 in [Z12b].
-It follows that $u\ln u$ also has quadratic exponential decay.
-Combining this with Theorem 10 in [EKNT] we see that $\tau \frac{|\nabla u|^2}{u}$ also has this decay.
-Moreover from (3.27) in [Ku1] we have $\int_M \Delta u dg(t)=0$.
-Using Lemma 4.1 in [CTY] and the decay property of $u$ and $\frac{|\nabla u|^2}{u}$ we see that
+we can easily show that $u(\cdot,t)$ also has quadratic exponential decay for any $t\in [0,T)$ as $u(\cdot,T)$ does; compare Step 1 in the proof of Corollary 4.1 in \cite{Z12b}.
+It follows that $|u\ln u|$ also has quadratic exponential decay.
+Combining this with Theorem 10 in \cite{EKNT} we see that $\tau \frac{|\nabla u|^2}{u}$ also has this decay.
+Moreover from (3.27) in \cite{Ku1} we have $\int_M \Delta u dg(t)=0$.
+Using Lemma 4.1 in \cite{CTY} and the decay property of $u$ and $\frac{|\nabla u|^2}{u}$ we see that

-for each $t \in [0,T)$, where the constant $C$ depends on $t$, but is uniform in each closed subinterval $[0,T']\subset [0,T)$; compare the proof of Lemma 7.2 in [CTY].
+for each $t \in [0,T)$, where the constant $C$ depends on $t$, but is uniform in each closed subinterval $[0,T']\subset [0,T)$; compare the proof of Lemma 7.2 in \cite{CTY}.
 It follows that

 for each $t \in [0,T)$, where the constant $C_1$ depends on $t$, but is uniform in each closed subinterval $[0,T']\subset [0,T)$.